-Date Source Project Sponsor Proposed Project Number Comment APO Staff Response awarded firm was unable to deliver.
+Date Source Project Sponsor Proposed Project Number Comment APO Staff Response first round of NEVI funding, however, the awarded firm was unable to deliver.
 It is very possible this general area could be selected again given the amenities around this location.
 Dec.
-19, 2024 Online Survey Saint Cloud Metro Bus TRF-0048- 25C I neither agree nor disagree, but this service is disappointing.
-Unless you fit into the narrow window of their schedule, it can be difficult to use.
-I have tried multiple times to rely on it as an alternative to driving, but it has never aligned with their operating hours.
+19, 2024 Online Survey Saint Cloud Metro Bus 25C operating hours.
 When you see the buses, they are often half-empty.
 I believe the entire operation should be reassessed.
 APO staff have been following the ongoing trends with the Northstar Commuter Rail service (as well as the Northstar Commuter Bus service).
 As noted in the survey, the decrease in operations funding the for the bus service is directly related to the reduction in rail service trips connecting Big Lake to Minneapolis.
 This is due to several reasons including lack of ridership after COVID as well as lack of funding available to return Northstar to its previous service levels.
 While the fate of Northstar at the moment is uncertain, there are other rail options being explored to connect the Saint Cloud region with the Twin Cities.
 MnDOT is in the process of conducting a study to look at connecting Amtrak's Borealis service from the Twin Cities to Fargo-Moorhead with a stop in Saint Cloud.
 Results of the study are anticipated to be presented early in the 2025 state legislative session.
 Jan.
 17, 2025 Online Survey Sauk Rapids 191-090-003 Agree: 5 Neither agree nor disagree: 4 APO staff will forward these comments to the City of Sauk Rapids.
 Jan.
-17, 2025 Online Survey 8823-450 Strongly agree: 1 Agree: 2 Neither agree nor disagree: 2 Strongly disagree: 2 Jan.
-17, 2025 Online Survey MnDOT (WACOSA) Strongly agree: 5 Agree: 4 APO staff will forward these comments to MnDOT's Office of Transit and Active Transportation.
+17, 2025 Online Survey MnDOT Strongly agree: 1 Agree: 2 Neither agree nor disagree: 2 Strongly disagree: 2 APO staff will forward these comments to MnDOT's Office of Sustainability and Public Health.
+Jan.
+17, 2025 Online Survey MnDOT (WACOSA) TRF-9503-25A Strongly agree: 5 Agree: 4 APO staff will forward these comments to MnDOT's Office of Transit and Active Transportation.

 Date Source Project Sponsor Proposed Project Number Comment APO Staff Response Jan.
-17, 2025 Online Survey MnDOT (A Home for the Day) TRF-9136-25 APO staff will forward these comments to MnDOT's Office of Transit and Active Transportation.
+17, 2025 Online Survey MnDOT (A Home for the Day) TRF-9136-25 Strongly agree: 4 Agree: 3 Neither agree nor disagree: 1 Strongly disagree: 1 APO staff will forward these comments to MnDOT's Office of Transit and Active Transportation.
 Jan.
-17, 2025 Online Survey Benton County 005-596-006 57 5 APO staff will forward these comments to Benton County.
+17, 2025 Online Survey Benton County 005-596-006 Strongly agree: 2 Agree: 2 Neither agree nor disagree: 2 Disagree: 3 APO staff will forward these comments to Benton County.
 Jan.
-17, 2025 Online Survey Saint Cloud Metro Bus TRF-0048- 25C APO staff will forward these comments to Saint Cloud Metro Bus staff.
+17, 2025 Online Survey Saint Cloud Metro Bus TRF-0048- 25C Strongly agree: 2 APO staff will forward these comments to Saint Cloud Metro Bus staff.
 Jan.
 17, 2025 Online Survey Sartell 220-090-005 Strongly agree: 2 Agree: 3 Neither agree nor disagree: 3 Disagree: 1 APO staff will forward these comments to the City of Sartell.